Super Changes from 1 July

 We will contact you if there is a risk your account is or may become an ‘inactive low-balance account’ so that you have the opportunity to let us know you would like to remain a member if this is what you want to do.

 Note: Defined benefit schemes (such as CSS, PSS, and MilitarySuper) are exempt from being transferred to the ATO as 'Inactive Low-Balance' accounts.

 Changes introduced under the Protecting Your Super Package (PYSP) mean that insurance cover must be cancelled on 1 July 2019 for any 'inactive' PSSap accounts.
 If your account is at risk of becoming ‘inactive’ we will contact you to let you know.

 These insurance changes do not apply to certain accounts, including defined benefit accounts (such as PSS, MilitarySuper, and CSS), and accounts of ADF Super members.

-The ‘Protecting Your Super’ changes were initially announced by Government as part of the 2018 budget, and we have been working through how and when we could implement these changes since this announcement—regardless of whether or not they ended up being passed by Parliament.
+The ‘Protecting Your Superannuation’ changes were initially announced by Government as part of the 2018 budget, and we have been working through how and when we could implement these changes since this announcement—regardless of whether or not they ended up being passed by Parliament.

 Now that the changes have been passed by Parliament, we are working hard to implement them as quickly as possible and minimise any negative impact to our customers.